 - Where p1 and p2 are the initial and final pressures

 - V1 and V2 are the initial and final volumes

 To calculate the initial pressure, divide the product of the final pressure and final volume by the initial volume.

 Boyle’s law states that the pressure and volume of an ideal gas are directly proportional.

 This formula is derived from the ideal gas law equation of pV = nRT.
 Since the change in temperatures and moles are the same in this reaction, that side of the equation can be canceled out

 As mentioned previously, You can manipulate the equation above to calculate for any parameter, not just the final volume as this calculator displays.
-For instance, if you want to calculator for the initial volume given the initial pressure, final volume and final pressure, manipulate the equation as follows:
+For instance, if you want to the calculator for the initial volume given the initial pressure, final volume, and final pressure, manipulate the equation as follows:

 V₁ = p₂ * V₂ / p₁

 You can do that in any combination, so as long as you have three of the known variables, you should be able to calculate the last variable easily.

 The following example will go over how to calculate an unknown pressure or volume of a gas using Boyle’s law.